Interpretable Recognition of Cognitive Distortions in Natural Language Texts: Related Work

-A general observation regarding the prior art is that binary detection of the presence or absence of any distortion turns out to be significantly simpler, allowing higher $F1$ scores to be obtained compared to multi-class recognition of a specific distortion or a combination of them.
-This can be explained both by the greater sparseness of the training and test data in the latter case, and by the ambiguity of the interpretation of some figures of speech.
-For example, in the latter case, the bigram "I am" may be projected as part of the trigram "I am responsible" related to the distortion called "Personalization" or the trigram "I am a" related to the distortion "Labeling", or may be part of undistorted communication.
-Specific markup may occur inconsistently across the training and test corpora.
-For example, in the latest dataset \cite{halil_2024}, the text "I couldn't handle the workload, I'm bad at my job" appeared twice, once labeled with the "Overgeneralization" distortion and once with the "Labeling" one.
-Thus, if one labeled text is present in the training set and the other in the test set, it is technically impossible to accurately learn and recognize a specific distortion.
+A general observation across prior work is that binary detection of cognitive distortions is substantially easier than multi-class recognition, resulting in consistently higher $F1$ scores.
+This is explained by both data sparsity and annotation ambiguity.
+For example, the bigram "I am" may be part of the trigram "I am responsible" (Personalization), "I am a" (Labeling), or a non-distorted utterance.
+Labeling inconsistencies may further limit learnability: in the dataset of \citet{halil_2024}, the sentence "I couldn't handle the workload, I'm bad at my job" appears twice, once labeled as Overgeneralization and once as Labeling.
+If such examples are split between training and test sets, accurate multi-class learning becomes technically infeasible.